Content on this page was generated by AI and has not been manually reviewed.

 Do you need to disable other VPNs when using Edge extensions?

 Yes.
 If you have a system-wide VPN or another firewall/VPN active, running multiple VPNs simultaneously can cause conflicts or leaks.
 Use either the browser extension or a system-wide VPN, not both at the same time.
-Secure access services edge: a comprehensive guide to SASE, VPN convergence, and secure remote access for modern networks

 Can Edge extensions impact battery life on mobile devices?